 COM 212 Rhetoric (3) fulfills the general education speech requirement.
+SOC 351(4) MAT 351(3) or PSY 351(3) Statistics fulfills the general education math requirement.

 Study and application of basic concepts in communication.
 Main focus is on learning how to communicate more effectively interpersonally and in small groups.
 (Offered in fall.)